-With CNC Vertical or Horizontal Mill Machining, usually, it’s most economical to set a build up with fixtures arranged in a row or grid where we place multiple pieces of material in a specific position to machine in one direction, then flip the parts over for other features, then do it again, and so on and so forth until we finish the parts.
+With CNC Vertical or Horizontal Mill Machining, usually, it’s most economical to set a build-up with fixtures arranged in a row or grid where we place multiple pieces of material in a specific position to machine in one direction, then flip the parts over for other features, then do it again, and so on and so forth until we finish the parts.
 We call each flip of the part an, “Operation or Op”.

 It’s most economical this way because once the first op is proven, the machine very quickly indexes to the next location and repeats the work.
 Horizontal milling (4th axis) can save more time and costs by simply rotating the workpiece to eliminate the “operations” of flipping the part.
 The holy grail is the 5th axis, where the machine flips the parts automatically in all directions.

 The more Ops (flip of the part), the more expensive the part.

 Why?
 We have to create a program for each operation.
 We have to load and unload a different set of tools for each op.
 We have to load and unload parts over and over again for each op.
 The tool change times add up quickly.
 There are more chances for errors with each operation and on top of that, we have to spend time setting up the operation and proving that it will make all the features to specification.
 And if your quantities are in the 10-50 range, the cost of all that time isn’t amortized very much.